 If you treat the plastic gently, and don't overload your tripod, or put stress on the hinges, it will be a good fit for you.
 If you are concerned about durability you might want to jump up to a tripod with higher quality materials.
 Quality tripods for less than $100.

 Let' get clear between the difference of cheap and budget.
 Merriam-Webster define cheap as not costing a lot of money, of low quality, and not worth a lot of money.

-Cheap tripods are good for point and shoot cameras and camcorders.
+Cheap camera tripods are good for point and shoot cameras and camcorders.
 Heavier DSLR cameras with longer lenses need more solid support.
-I am not saying you can't ever use one of these budget tripods with our DSLR.
-Just recognize your limitations.
+I am not saying you can't ever use one of these budget tripods with your DSLR.
+Just recognize the limitations.
 The best tripods for DSLR cameras should have enough strength to handle a few more pounds than a tripod for a point and shoot type of digital camera.